ABOUT CAREER CONNECTION

-The Stein Family Office of Career Services and Internships is designed to provide students and alumni with career development information and activities related to the communications industry.
+Ready to take charge of your career?
+The Stein Family Office of Career Services and Internships can help you reach your goals through career development support and a range of empowering professional activities related to the communication industry.

-The Stein Family Office of Career Services and Internships works closely with the student chapters of professional organizations such as the student chapter of the National Television Academy of Arts and Sciences, the Public Relations Society of America, the Society of Professional Journalists, and the Advertising Association of America.
+The Stein Family Office of Career Services and Internships also collaborates with the student chapters of professional organizations such as the National Academy Television of Arts and Sciences, the Public Relations Society of America, the Society of Professional Journalists, and the Advertising Association of America.

 A word about off-campus referrals: The University of Miami’s School of Communication acts only as a referral service and makes no recommendations regarding employers.
 We make no representations or guarantees about positions listed by the school.
 The School of Communication is not responsible for safety, wages, working conditions, or other aspects of off-campus employment.
 Due to the volume of jobs received by the School of Communication, we are unable to research the integrity of each organization or person that lists a job with us.
 Therefore, you are urged to undertake the responsibility yourself.
 If you have any concerns or suspicions regarding the legitimacy of a job posting, please contact the School of Communication immediately.